 - Biogas Upgrading Technologies Study: SoCalGas commissioned Black & Veatch to perform a characterization and evaluation of current biogas upgrading technologies that would allow the injection of upgraded biogas into SoCalGas natural gas pipelines, with a focus on technology availability, performance, cost, and future R&D recommendations.
 This paper from August, 2019, provides a high level overview of the analysis performed and key findings.

 - CARB Short Lived Climate Pollutant (SLCP) Website*: This California Air Resources Board (CARB) website contains the latest information on California’s effort to reduce SLCP emissions, including methane.
-The SLCP plan* contains various estimates and projections regarding project potential for reducing methane emissions at facilities like dairies and landfills.

 - CARB Low Carbon Fuel Standard (LCFS) Program*: California’s LCFS program aims to reduce greenhouse gas (GHG) emissions associated with fueling the state’s transportation sector by creating a market-based credit trading program where high-GHG fuels can purchase credits produced by lower-GHG fuel providers to comply with the required reduction.
 The current program goal aims to reduce the GHG intensity by 10% by 2020, and future program goals are under development.
 Transportation fuels are assigned “well-to-wheels” GHG intensities*, which contemplate full supply chain and end-use GHG emissions.
 Renewable Gas pathways typically provide 60-400% GHG reduction compared to traditional diesel or gasoline.